himavarshini/learning/cpp/README.md

 ### Allocation API (`malloc` / `calloc` and `free`)

+### static and global variables

+If a variable is declared global in the c code above all the functions that are written, then it has the full scope of the binary program.
+All or any function with in the binary can access this variable (referencing via `extern`).

+If a variable is declared global and static then the scope is limited to the file.
+All functions with in the same file can access this but not the functions outside.

+If a varialbe is declared static and with in the function, then it has only file scope and only the function can access it.

 ### FILE I/O

 FILE I/O in C is done using the C lib.
 Alternatively one can use directly the lower layer calls provided by the OS such as linux does provide syscalls to do file operations.
 Both are described in this section.